JohnNilsson/johnnilsson.github.com/_posts/2012-07-15-type-classes.markdown

 A slightly more verbose approach is to revert back to the original ad-hoc polymorphism.
 But this time we can reuse all parts of the code.
-We cold even generate this code using a T4 template.
+We could even generate this code using a T4 template.

 ```c#
 public static readonly Monoid<int> INT_ADDITION_MONOID =